pgRouting/pgrouting/doc/topology/pgr_createTopology.rst

 See Also
 -------------------------------------------------------------------------------

-* :ref:`topology` for an overview of a topology for routing algorithms.
+* :doc:`topology-functions` for an overview of a topology for routing algorithms.
-* :ref:`pgr_create_vert_table` to reconstruct the vertices table based on the source and target information.
+* :doc:`pgr_createVerticesTable` to reconstruct the vertices table based on the source and target information.
 * :doc:`pgr_analyzeGraph` to analyze the edges and vertices of the edge table.

 .. rubric:: Indices and tables